alikariminik/My-Gov-Milestone-Project-3/README.md

 ## Features
 ### UK Parliament API
 In addition to the information being displayed on the Cabinet.html page, I wanted to go a step further and provide some further details regarding the MPs.
 I found that there was an official free API for the UK Parliament which allowed me to request information on all the Cabinet Members.
-I decided to create a new pape cabinet_member.html in order to display the details here.
+I decided to create a new page cabinet_member.html in order to display the details here.
 The code for this API functionality can be found in cabinet_member.js.
 When a user clicks on the portrait photo of a Cabinet Minister, that Cabinet Ministers unique page opens with all the information on the page pulled from the API.

 I found this API to be quite easy to use and I enjoyed working with it.